10 Ways to Turn Up Your LinkedIn Profile Pic

 10. Easy on the effects

 Photo effects undoubtedly amp up your pic with artistry and style.
 But be judicious: over-edited photos look cheesy and out of touch.
-A simple one-click effect like Orton or Cross Process can do the job handily.
-Also check out our arsenal of touchup tools.
+Check out our arsenal of touchup tools.

 Bring out the best in your photos when you get a PicMonkey membership.